gpapadas/WeatherTracker/README.md

 # Background
 I wrote the first version of this app back in 2010 because of my natural interest on weather phenomena and love for coding.

-After taking a look at the old code I decided that it was time for a rewrite by using the OpenWeatherMap API instead of Yahoo Weather API I was using before.
+After taking a look at the old code I decided that it was time for a rewrite by using the OpenWeatherMap API.

 The UI is going to be redesigned and hopefully look much better than before.